Arnold Schoenberg: Third period: Twelve-tone and tonal works

-In the early 1920s, he worked at evolving a means of order that would make his musical texture simpler and clearer.
-This resulted in the "method of composing with twelve tones which are related only with one another", in which the twelve pitches of the octave (unrealized compositionally) are regarded as equal, and no one note or tonality is given the emphasis it occupied in classical harmony.
-He regarded it as the equivalent in music of Albert Einstein's discoveries in physics.
-Schoenberg announced it characteristically, during a walk with his friend Josef Rufer, when he said, "I have made a discovery which will ensure the supremacy of German music for the next hundred years".
-This period included the Variations for Orchestra, Op.
-31 (1928); Piano Pieces, Opp.
+In the aftermath of World War I, Schoenberg sought an ordering principle that would make his musical texture simpler and clearer.
+Thus he arrived at his "method of composing with twelve tones which are related only with one another".
+All twelve pitches of the octave (usually unrealized compositionally) are regarded as equal, and no one note or tonality is given the emphasis it occupied in classical harmony.
+Schoenberg regarded the twelve-tone system as the equivalent in music of Albert Einstein's discoveries in physics.
+Schoenberg told Josef Rufer, "I have made a discovery which will ensure the supremacy of German music for the next hundred years".

+Among Schoenberg's twelve-tone works are the Variations for Orchestra, Op.
+31 (1928); Begleitungsmusik zu einer Lichtspielscene, Op.
+34 (1930); Piano Pieces, Opp.
 33a & b (1931), and the Piano Concerto, Op.
 42 (1942).
-Contrary to his reputation for strictness, Schoenberg's use of the technique varied widely according to the demands of each individual composition.
-Thus the structure of his unfinished opera Moses und Aron is unlike that of his Phantasy for Violin and Piano, Op.
+Contrary to its reputation for doctrinaire strictness, Schoenberg's technique varied according to the musical demands of each composition.
+Thus the musical structure of his unfinished opera Moses und Aron is fundamentally different from that of his Phantasy for Violin and Piano, Op.
 47 (1949).

-Ten features of Schoenberg's mature twelve-tone practice are characteristic, interdependent, and interactive:
+Ten features of Schoenberg's mature twelve-tone practice are generally characteristic, interdependent, and interactive according to Ethan Haimo: